 How to Make Your Settlement Successful

 You are almost a homeowner!
 But before you can celebrate, you’ve got to gear up for a successful settlement day.
-And that means no surprises, no delays, and you walking out with the keys to your new home.
+And that means no surprises, no delays, and no leaving without the keys to your new home.

-Here’s what you need to do at each stage of the process:
+Here’s a handy breakdown of what you need to do at each stage of the process:

 Pre-Closing Tasks to Complete: